The Sheriff's Children

-The Sheriff's Children is a short story written by Charles W. Chesnutt in his collection The Wife of His Youth and Other Stories of the Color-Line.
-Chesnutt's work is written during the era of post-bellum literature in which themes of racism were explored, specifically in southern American states.
-Defined as one of Chesnutt's more famous works along with The Passing of Grandison, the story focuses on issues of race, miscegenation, identity.
+"The Sheriff's Children" is a short story written by Charles W. Chesnutt in his collection The Wife of His Youth and Other Stories of the Color-Line.
+Chesnutt's work was written during the era of post-bellum literature in which themes of racism were explored, specifically in southern American states.
+One of Chesnutt's more famous works, along with "The Passing of Grandison", the story focuses on issues of race, miscegenation, and identity.

 Characters

 Sheriff Campbell is the sheriff of Branson County who is the father of Polly and the mulatto prisoner named Tom.
 He is one of the more educated and wealthy townspeople of Troy based on his wealth within slavery before the Civil War.
 He feels a sense of duty to protect Tom as a prisoner from the lynch mob, and later on as a father once he finds out that Tom is his son.

 Tom is the illegitimate son of the Sheriff who was sold to another owner in Alabama.
 He was accused of killing Captain Walker by the people within the town of Troy.
 This accusation was based on witnesses saying he was the last person to see the Captain before his death.
 Tom explains that he is the son of the Sheriff and threatens to kill the Sheriff.
 He, however, is shot and removes the bandage that the Sheriff places on him to save his life.
 He is found dead the next day.

 Polly is the daughter of Sheriff Campbell.
 She begs her father to not go to the jail and eventually shoots Tom in order to save her father from being shot.

 Captain Walker is the person who is murdered by said prisoner Tom.
 He was a captain during the Civil War and was well admired within Troy.

 Lynch Mob is the group of townspeople who planned on removing Tom from the county jail to lynch him in order to avenge Captain Walker.